 Nothing ventured, nothing gained.
 It’s been over 9 months since we shared that last shot of Rakija in Prague, wondering whether we could build something truly amazing, a sea change so epic that even the Cosa Nostra would come knocking at our door.
 As I finish writing this, I feel my ancestors calling in the wind, an untold destiny in my bones.
 This time there is no doubt.
 This time we build an Empire.

 Recently there came an opportunity, in the form of a charitable old man with a few trade secrets up his sleeves, offering to help us export 1000 L of olive oil from Croatia.
-My grandfather agreed with this old man and then immediately put in the required leg work while overseas.
-However, it was up to me to seize the day.
+My grandfather took the offer.
+However, it was up to me to seize that day.
 I obliged.
 Now that is a story for later…

 More importantly, the very first thing I shared with Craig on Facebook last year, in a group for which I ultimately and regrettably did not even take part (it’s time to make some new commitments), was a concern related to my serial myopia, my obsessive compulsiveness, my architecture addiction.
 I build incessantly but I don’t share.
 Perfectionism has its upsides, but its downsides are disproportionately immense.
 I have to redeem myself.